JasiHime/jasihime.github.io/webpage/docs/guides/slurm.md

 sacct -X -u <guid> -o JobID,JobName,User,Submit,Start,End
 ```

-You can curther restrics your outous with different parameters.
-One of the most helpful ones are the `--starttime` and `--endtime` with these you can  define in what period you want to lookup jobs for.
-If you only specify `--starttime`, the endtime will  be set to NOW.
-Here an example, if you wanted to see  all your jobs in the last 7 days:
+You can further restrict your output with different parameters.
+One of the more common ones are the `--starttime` and `--endtime` with these you can  define in what period you want to lookup jobs for.
+If you only specify `--starttime`, the endtime will  be set to now.
+Here an example, where you see all your jobs in the last 7 days:

 ```
 sacct -X -u <guid> --starttime $(date -d "-7days" +%Y-%m-%d) -o JobID,JobName,User,Submit,Start,End
 ```

 ## Job Efficiency
 For CPU and Memory efficiency, you can easily use the `seff` command.
-If you provide it with the JobId you want to analyse, it will show you how efficient the requested resources were used.
+If you provide it with the JobID you want to analyse, it will show you how efficient the requested resources were used.
 The numbers can only be fully trusted after the job has finished running.

 ```
 $ seff <JobID>